Muisca language: Numbers

 Counting 1 to 10 in Chibcha is ata, boza, mica, muyhyca, hyzca, taa, cuhupqua, suhuza, aca, hubchihica.
-The Muisca only had numbers one to ten and the number 20: gueta, used extensively in their complex lunisolar Muisca calendar.
+The Muisca only had individual lexemes for the numbers one to ten and the number 20: gueta, used extensively in their complex lunisolar Muisca calendar.
 For numbers higher than 10 they used additions; quihicha ata ("ten plus one") for eleven.
 Higher numbers were multiplications of twenty; guehyzca would be "five times twenty"; 100.

 Words

 This list is a selection from the online dictionary and is sortable.
 Note the different potatoes and types of maize and their meaning.